infinum/eightshift-docs/website/docs/basics/dynamic-import.md

 });
 ```

-If you are sure you will have only one instance of this feature on one-page use this code in your index.js file.
+If you are sure you will have only one instance of this feature on one-page use the following code in your `index.js` file.

 ```js
 import domReady from '@wordpress/dom-ready';